ibrahimbutt/direwolf-arch-rice/README.md

 ![Dmenu and ranger in action](https://github.com/IbrahimButt/Direwolf-Arch-Rice/blob/master/images/ranger-dmenu.png)

 *Note: i3WM by default does not have a feature where you can see all your applications.*

-#### Time Commitment
-You should be done in an hour, however, it may take longer depending on your internet connection.